"God's Work. Our Hands."

-On this churchwide service day, ELCA congregations share God's love with our neighbors by serving in our communities.
-It is a day for churches to leave the building and share the gifts and talents we have first been given to help others.
+On the second weekend of September, across the ELCA, congregations share God's love with our neighbors by serving in our communities.
+Congregations are encouraged to leave the building and share the gifts and talents we have first been given to help others.

 Sunday, September 10, 2017